-A system shall provide all of the words defined in 6.1 Core words.
+A system shall provide all of the words defined in 6.1 Core words and 9 The Exception word set.
 It may also provide any words defined in the optional word sets and extensions word sets.
 No standard word provided by a system shall alter the system state in a way that changes the effect of execution of any other standard word except as provided in this standard.
 A system may contain non-standard extensions, provided that they are consistent with the requirements of this standard.